Athletics at the 1980 Summer Olympics – Men's 800 metres

 The men's 800 metres was an event at the 1980 Summer Olympics in Moscow, Soviet Union.
 There were a total number of 41 participating athletes from 28 nations, with six qualifying heats, three semifinals, and the final held on Saturday July 26, 1980.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Steve Ovett of Great Britain, the nation's first gold medal in the men's 800 metres since winning four in a row from 1920 to 1932.
+The event was won by 0.5 seconds by Steve Ovett of Great Britain, the nation's first gold medal in the men's 800 metres since winning four in a row from 1920 to 1932.
 It was Great Britain's sixth overall title in the event.

 Background

 This was the 19th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 None of the 1976 medalists returned, but three finalists did: fifth-place finisher Steve Ovett of Great Britain, seventh-place finisher Sriram Singh of India, and eight-place finisher Carlo Grippo of Italy.
 Ovett and his countryman Sebastian Coe were the favorites; Coe held the world record, though Ovett had beaten him at the 1978 European Championships (both behind Olaf Beyer of East Germany, also a challenger in Moscow).
 The United States-led boycott kept out world number one Don Paige.

 Benin, Botswana, Bulgaria, Guinea, Kuwait, Laos, Lesotho, Libya, Sierra Leone, and Syria appeared in the event for the first time.
 Great Britain made its 18th appearance, most among all nations, having had no competitors in the event only in the 1904 Games in St. Louis.